NordicESMhub/deep_python/_episodes/01-numpy.md

 Instead, we can combine the selection and the function call:

 ~~~
-print('maximum inflammation for patient 2:', numpy.max(data[2, :]))
+print('maximum monthly temperature anomaly in February 1979:', numpy.max(data[2, :]))
 ~~~
 {: .language-python}

 ~~~
-maximum inflammation for patient 2: 19.0
+maximum monthly temperature anomaly in February 1979: 0.07
 ~~~
 {: .output}

-What if we need the maximum inflammation for each patient over all days (as in the next diagram on the left) or the average for each day (as in the diagram on the right)?
+What if we need the maximum monthly anomaly for each date over all geographical areas (as in the next diagram on the left) or the average for each geographical area (as in the diagram on the right)?
 As the diagram below shows, we want to perform the operation across an axis: